meituan/YOLOv6/README.md

 ## What's New

-- We release M/L models and update N/T/S models with enhanced performance at the same speed.⭐️ [Benchmark](#Benchmark)
+- We release M/L models and update N/T/S models with enhanced performance.⭐️ [Benchmark](#Benchmark)
 - We use [TAL](https://arxiv.org/abs/2108.07755) label assignment with 2x faster training and ~1% higher accuracy.
 - We fix the degration of performance when evaluating on 640x640 inputs by adjusting the image preprocessing method.
 - We adopt a customized quantization method to boost the performance. 🚀 [Quantization Tutorial](./tools/qat/README.md)